Home Headphone Comparisons HIFIMAN Ananda vs. Arya vs. Edition X vs. Edition XS

 I actually didn’t recommend it back in 2017 because I thought it was a bit overpriced for what you were getting.

-The treble lacked zip and sparkle and the mid-range followed that HIFIMAN house signature, but overall the headphones lacked a certain energy.
+In other words, the treble lacked zip and sparkle and the mid-range followed that HIFIMAN house signature, but overall the headphones lacked a certain energy.

 Ananda vs. Edition XS